Ebele21/Testing/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 Have questions or feedback?
 Open an issue on GitHub.

 Thank you for using Weather Forecast!